ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-12-SQL-Server-On-Container.md

 ## How to deploy SQL Server in Kubernetes

-Before jumping over the AKS and setting up SQL Server pods and service let's check out what is actually needed to run it as a container just locally.
-By checking out [Docker Hub](https://hub.docker.com/_/microsoft-mssql-server) you can see the different images and the required options to run Sql Server on containers, it as simple as:
+Before jumping over to AKS and setting up SQL Server pods and service let's check out what is actually needed to run it as a container just locally.
+By checking out [Docker Hub](https://hub.docker.com/_/microsoft-mssql-server) you can see the different images and the required options to run Sql Server on containers, it's as simple as:

 ```shell
 docker pull mcr.microsoft.com/mssql/server